Back to top

 A burning sensation in the mouth, often described as tingling or numbness, can be an uncomfortable symptom of perimenopause.

 Perimenopause may increase susceptibility to autoimmune diseases, potentially exacerbating conditions like thyroid disorders and rheumatoid arthritis.
+Some women suffer from allergies for the first time in the menopause transition.

 34. Headaches